Take A Moment To Watch My 2018 TED Talk On Suicide

-Teen Suicide is an epidemic today.
-Teens are not reaching out to trusted adults for help and are afraid they’re going against their friends if they say something.
+Teen Suicide is an epidemic today, teens are not reaching out to trusted adults for help and are afraid they’re going against their friends if they say something.
 Jeff helps you communicate to your teens.
 Suicide prevention for teens has never been more important than now.

 Teen Suicide & Mental Health – Taboo . . .
 Let’s not talk about it!

 Not talking about it is safe and easy.
 Jeff enjoys talking about it because he knows we need to and it saves lives.
 Let Jeff make it interesting and eye-opening in a way where your audience will feel empowered to make a difference.
 We need your staff and community members to be able to intervene before a crisis will occur.
 Let’s talk about it!

 Suicide is a serious public health problem that can destroy family, friends, classmates, co-workers, communities, and teacher personnel.
 Suicide is a major problem for teens and our military personnel and veterans and Jeff Yalden is the expert teaching others how they can help to prevent suicide from happening.
 90% of the time there are clues before a suicide is completed or attempted.